RomanNovo/slack_shedule_bot/README.md

 ### Configuration and Deployment

+Fill the .env file like .env.example

+Open port on docker-compose

 Requires subscription to the `team_join` event on slack.

 Requires the following oauth permissions in your slack app.